FAU-Inf2/FuzzPEG/README.md

   covered.
 - `--join <separator>`: Specifies the separator that two adjacent tokens should be separated with in the serialized output (if necessary); the default separator consists of a single space.
+- `--logCoverage <file name>`: If this option is set, *FuzzPEG* writes a log of the achieved coverage to the CSV file given as argument.
+Each row consists of three columns: the number of attempts, the number of programs (this excludes all discarded attempts), and the total number of covered alternatives so far.

 ### Selection Strategy